-A big factor in the turnaround for this two issue arc was the introduction of Oliver and Thragg into the conflict between Invincible’s family and Onaan and Ursaal.
+A big factor in the turnaround for this two-issue arc was the introduction of Oliver and Thragg into the conflict between Invincible’s family and Onaan and Ursaal.
 What makes their involvement elevate what was previously a boring fight was the final outcome with Thragg killing Oliver.
 That action is the biggest momentum mover that this series has had since the time jump to place.
-Now Mark has an added reason focus on stopping Thragg for good rather than putting all his effort into readjusting to his new family life.
+Now Mark has an added reason to focus on stopping Thragg for good rather than putting all his effort into readjusting to his new family life.

 This new motivation for Mark was nicely shown by how he threatens to kill Onaan if Thragg didn’t leave Terra alone after he killed Oliver.
 This show of tapping into his darker side is something that Mark has needed after everything that has happened to him and his family.
 Now how much Kirkman actually plays with Mark not holding back will be interesting to see as the story now shifts to become an all-out war with Thragg.

 While this added motivation for Invincible was needed, the star of this issue was Thragg.
 As he has shown anytime he is on screen with Invincible or another person he sees as a threat, Thragg’s show of force was incredibly impressive.
 It’s been clear through everything we’ve seen Thragg do and how scared everyone is of his power, that he is a villain that superheroes can joke around with.
-He made that clear with not only killing Oliver but leaving Invincible and Atom Eve in near death states while Terra is left to cry over her parents’ bloodied bodies.
+He made that clear by not only killing Oliver but leaving Invincible and Atom Eve in near-death states while Terra is left to cry over her parents’ bloodied bodies.

 Speaking of Terra, Kirkman did a good job making Invincible #132 a big issue for her character.
 Not only did we see her finally show that she has the same powers as her dad but she was forced to witness the possible death of her parents.
 Hopefully with how intense are sure to get with the war the universe will have with Thragg that we see more character growth from Terra.
 The series will need it now that Oliver has literally been taken off the table.

 The Bad: One thing that keeps Invincible #132 from being a great issue is how quickly the major damage Thragg did to Invincible and Atom Eve.
 While it is cool to see Atom Eve regain access to her full powers this needs to be the last time we see this deus ex machina power come into play.
-Far too often we have seen Invincible, Atom Eve and other characters suffer horrific damage, even for comic book standards, and still walk away with minimal damage.
+Far too often we have seen Invincible, Atom Eve, and other characters suffer horrific damage, even by comic book standards, and still walk away with minimal damage.
 If this war with Thragg is going to mean something then we need to see the characters actually have lasting damage to show how intense the battles are.
-If not we will get a case like Invincible #132 with Mark and Eve getting back up like nothing happened to their bodies.
+If not we will get a case like Invincible #132 with Mark and Eve getting back up as if nothing happened to their bodies.

 The other problem that kept this issue back was the lack of development of whatever Oliver was doing with Thragg.
-While we did see how Oliver was secretly working for Thragg there was never enough information about what they were getting from one another to make their fight to have the impact it should.
+While we did see how Oliver was secretly working for Thragg there was never enough information about what they were getting from one another to make their fight have the impact it should.
 It’s one of those cases where Kirkman has so much going on with the current Invincible comic that he needs to start condensing things so it’s easier for us to remain connected to all of the plot points.
 If he doesn’t refine them then there will be a lot lost in terms of impact when we circle back to developing sub-plots, like this Oliver/Thragg secret team-up we learned several issues back.

-Overall: Invincible #132 was a major step in the right direction as we march towards Robert Kirkman’s endgame for this series.
+Overall: Invincible #132 was a major step in the right direction as we march toward Robert Kirkman’s endgame for this series.
 The death of Invincible’s brother, Oliver, propels the war with Thragg to the forefront series.
 The impact of this development is perfectly illustrated by Cory Walker’s artwork throughout this issue.
-Now that Invicible has a greater reason to defeat Thragg things should only get more intense for Mark Grayson and his family moving forward.
+Now that Invincible has a greater reason to defeat Thragg things should only get more intense for Mark Grayson and his family moving forward.